avecenob/tara-backend-ml/README.md

-TARA API for Machine Learning Model
+TARA API for Machine Learning Model built using Flask.